akseniiazakharova/banking-app/README.md

 # 🏦 BankApp

-A desktop banking application developed as a study project for practical training at **Ordix AG Paderborn**.
+A desktop banking application developed as a study project.
 The application serves as a client management and banking operations tool.

 ---